fontforge/designwithfontforge.com/en-US/Trusting_Your_Eyes.md

 subject to.
 These illusions must be accounted for by altering the shapes of letters until they look right to you.

-You can get a feel of where to look and what elements to adjust in these [Type Review Videos](https://vimeo.com/typereview/videos) (External Link)
+You can get a feel of where to look and what elements to adjust in these [Type Review Videos](https://vimeo.com/typereview/videos).

 ## Examples of illusions